This Blueberry Cobbler recipe with bisquick can be made with fresh, frozen, or canned blueberries. Serve it while warm with ice cream on top.

 This bisquick blueberry cobbler recipe is adapted from the recipe she passed down to me.

 Start by making the batter for the dough part of the blueberry cobbler.
-Mix together bisquick, granulated sugar, brown sugar, and milk.
+Mix together bisquick, granulated sugar, brown sugar, ground cinnamon, vanilla and milk.
 Set this bowl aside.

 Is there a bisquick substitute?